-Below are some common questions you may have.
-If you’d like to know more about this new legislation and how it may affect you visit ird.govt.nz.
+Below are answers to some common questions you may have.
+If you’d like to know more about this legislation and how it may affect you visit ird.govt.nz.

 All customers opening a new account will need to provide information about their overseas tax status.
-You’ll be prompted when you open an account from 1 July 2017.
+You’ll be prompted when you open an account.
+We may also contact you if we require further information.

 Kiwibank’s obligations cover all its customers, including trusts, partnerships and limited liability companies.